BlueDi/Cat-and-Mouse-ROS/src/robots/README.md

-# Wall Follower - A Simple Reactive Robot
+# Cat and Mouse Robots

 <center>
   <img src="img/example.png" width="50%" />
 </center>

-In this project you'll find a robot that can follow a wall.
+In this package you'll find robots for the cat_and_mouse project.

 It was developed using ROS and STDR Simulator.